xenify-io/litepaper/README.md

 ## ◽️ No Initial Coin Offering

-- Xenify will abstain from conducting an ICO, further underlining its unwavering commitment to a fair and transparent launch for all participants.
+- Xenify will forego an ICO, reinforcing its steadfast commitment to a fair and transparent launch that ensures equal opportunities for all participants.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Immutable, No Admin Keys

-- Xenify's smart contracts will be meticulously designed without admin keys or centralized control, securing the protocol's immutability and decentralised essence.
+- Xenify's smart contracts will be carefully crafted without admin keys or centralized control, safeguarding the protocol's immutability and preserving its decentralized nature..

 <br>